Managing a project is one of the most challenging tasks you can ever undertake.

 Let’s power up the ChartExpo in Google Sheets to visualize the data.

 You have cost reports of the 3 costliest materials that are inflating your cost structure.
-And they include:
+They include:

 Let’s use the tabular data below for our scenario above.